 The rain tends to come in short-sharp bursts so it’s a good idea to pack a light rain mac or umbrella in case of a surprise downpour.
 Although the majority of the country is hot and sticky, you can head to the tea country for a bit of a break from the heat on the weekend if you fancy it.
 Stunning Nuwara Eliya has an average temperature of 16ºC (61ºF) so packing a light cardigan is advised.
 It’s chilly in those hills!

-India is a vast country that can take days of overnight travel to merely scratch the surface.
+Sri Lanka is a vast country that can take days of overnight travel to merely scratch the surface.

 Despite the small size of the island, Sri Lanka is blessed with a diverse landscape and a wealth of places to visit.
 Think postcard worthy beaches, jungle safaris, ancient cultural sites, and even a bit of nightlife on the beaches.